 Kanban – Incremental Improvements

 The Kanban methodology is way less structured than Scrum.
 It’s no process framework at all, but a model for introducing change through incremental improvements.
 You can apply Kanban principles to any process you are already running (even to Scrum 😉 ).
 In Kanban, you organize your work on a Kanban board.
-There you have states which every work item passes through from left to right.
-You pull your work items along through the in progress, testing, ready for release, and released columns starting from the left hand side based on the allocated capacity of each of the columns.
+The board has states as columns, which every work item passes through – from left to right.
+You pull your work items along through the in progress, testing, ready for release, and released columns.
 And you may have various swim lanes – horizontal “pipelines” for different types of work.
 The only management criteria introduced by Kanban is the so called “Work In Progress (WIP)”.
 By managing WIP you can optimize flow of work items.
 Besides visualizing work on a Kanban board and monitoring WIP, nothing else needs to be changed to get started with Kanban.

 Kanban Leverages Work In Progress (WIP) Limits as Change Agent

 For every column (state) on your Kanban board you should define a “Work In Progress”-Limit (WIP Limit).
-The WIP limit tells you how much work items are allowed to stay in a certain state at any given point in time.
+The WIP limit tells you how much work items are allowed to be in a certain state at any given point in time.
 If a state reaches its pre-defined WIP limit, no new work can enter that state.
 The whole team has to help clear the filled up state first.
 Work items trapped in a state will build highly visible clusters on the Kanban board.
-These clusters make bottlenecks in the progress simply by looking at the Kanban Board to see where your process needs improvements.
+These clusters make bottlenecks in the progress visible – you can simply look at the Kanban Board to see where your process needs improvements.
 Making the need for improvement visible challenges your team to change the way they work to avoid such bottlenecks in the future.
-In that way, the WIP limit acts as change agent in Kanban.
+That’s how WIP limit act as change agent in Kanban.